harness/developer-hub/release-notes/continuous-delivery.md

   - When a user enters a `key:""` pair in the filter tags, all the pipelines/executions with a tag pair matching `key:""` will be returned.

-- Fixed an issue in the Pipeline Executions page where the Services filter didn't list all services.
+- Fixed an issue on the Pipeline Executions page where the Services filter didn't list all services.
 (CDS-73277)

 - Improved the error message shown in the UI if the entity type of a new version of a template is different: `Failed to save the template <NAME> because an existing template of different type has the same identifier` (CDS-73243)